DeKalb’s VOICE accepting grant proposals

 Organizations planning to apply are to take note that the Community Foundation of DeKalb County has recently implemented new software for their granting processes.
 They will no longer accept VOICE grant proposals from the old process.
-To access the new grant portal, visit the foundation’s website, www.CFDeKalb.org, click on “DeKalb’s VOICE,” and click the “Apply Now.”
+To access the new grant portal, visit the foundation’s website, cfdekalb.org, click on “DeKalb’s VOICE,” and click the “Apply Now.”
 The deadline to apply is Feb.
-28, 2021.
+28.

 (0) comments